CamioCam/examples/batch_import/README.md

 #### Setting up the Environment

+To use the [`camio_hooks.py`](camio_hooks.py) module, Camio needs to know some account information.
+You can either define this in json format through the
-To use the [`camio_hooks.py`](camio_hooks.py) module, you first must define some environment variables for yourself.
+`--hook_data_json` argument, or you can define some environment variables for yourself.
 These variables are:

 | Variable | Description |
 | -------- | ------------|